netket/netket/docs/api/logging.md

 ```

-This module contains the loggers that can be used with the optimization drivers by passing them to the `out=` keyword argument of
+This module contains the loggers that can be used with drivers by passing them to
-{meth}`~netket.driver.AbstractVariationalDriver.run`.
+the `out=` keyword argument of {meth}`~netket.driver.AbstractDriver.run`.

 ```{eval-rst}